jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 Type Registration
 -----------------

 To refer to a type within an expression that is not in the mscorlib you need to register it with the `TypeRegistry`.
 This will allow you to refer to a shorthand name of the type within your expressions.
 This is commonly used in expression that use the new operator or refer to a static properties of an object.
-Example usage is shown below.
+Example usage is shown below:

 ``` csharp
 TypeRegistry.RegisterType("Society", typeof(Society));